devuri/raydium/README.md

 ## License

-WPFramework is open-source software, available under the [MIT License](LICENSE), fostering an open and collaborative development environment.
+This project is open-sourced software licensed under the [MIT License](LICENSE).